 '''

 char fname[125];

 printf('Enter the desired database name, including node

 and path):\n');

-gets(fname);
+qets(fname);

+. . .

-EXEC SQL
+EXEC SOL

-CONNECT :fname:
+CONNECT : fname;

 '''

-This technique is especially useful for programs that are designed to work with many identically structured databases, one at a time, such as CAD/CAM or architectural databases.
+Tip This technique is especially useful for programs that are designed to work with many identically structured databases, one at a time, such as CAD/CAM or architectural databases.